pooley182/Plex-Meta-Manager-Wiki/TVDb-Builders.md

 ## TVDb Show
 Gets the show specified

 The expected input is a TVDb Series ID or TVDb Series URL.
-Multiple values are supported as either a list or a comma separated string.
+Multiple values are supported as either a list or a comma-separated string.

 ```yaml
 collections: